tooqk4u/Team-Profile-Generator/README.md

 Follow these steps to use this application:

 1. In the terminal and repository main directory evoke node index.js
-2. You will be met with a prompt to enter information about your team manager.
+2. You will be met with a prompt to enter information about your team title.
-3. Once you finish entering the manager information, you will be met with a menu to select to either:
+3. Once you finish entering the title information, you will be prompted to enter the employee name, id and email.
+Then you will be prompted to select the employees role:
-- Add an Engineer to add information for an engineer,
+- Choose an Engineer to add gitHub link,
-- Add an Intern to add information for an intern,
+- Choose an Intern to add school infomation,
-- Finish Team to exit the prompts and generate the HTML and CSS page.
-4. Until you select Finish Team, you will continue to return to the menu to select to add another team member or finish the team.
+- Chooose a Manager to add office numer,
-5. Once you select Finish Team, the console will alert you that the HTML file was generated using the provided information and the CSS file was copied.
-These will be available in the dist/ directory.
+4. Once you have finished entering all the team employees/interns the select no when asked if you want to add another employee and the console will alert you that the HTML file was generated using the provided information and provides information on which directory to find the html file.
 If there was an error, the console will alert you to it.

 See this walk-through video for full usage instructions: https://drive.google.com/file/d/1BK0zxFplFCFsAMtR0ldzekCgKHnRjgKS/view